After itching

 What to do for pruritus ani?

-After itching: When to see a doctor?
+Itching afterwards: When to see a doctor?

-What helps with after-itching?
+What helps with anal itching?

 • After bowel movements, it helps to clean the intimate area with clear water and then gently pat dry with very soft toilet paper.